 Crocuses are the first real sign of spring.
 They open their goblet-shaped flowers at the first hint of warmth, sometimes braving late snow squalls to announce that warmer weather is on the way.

-Crocuses are most effective when planted in bunches--along a flower bed, in a rock garden, at the foot of shrubs or trees.
-When possible, they can be planted thickly to form a carpet of early-spring color.
+Crocuses are most effective when planted in bunches—along a flower bed, in a rock garden, at the foot of shrubs or trees.
+Where space permits, they can be planted thickly to form a carpet of early-spring color.

-Crocuses can also be planted in a lawn to brighten a patch of winter-weary turf--provided they are not mowed until after the leaves turn yellow.
-If you mow then too soon, you prevent the bulbs from storing up the energy they will need to bloom the following spring.
+Crocuses can also be planted in a lawn to brighten a patch of winter-weary turf, provided they are not mowed until after the leaves yellow.
+If you mow too soon, you prevent the bulbs from storing up the energy they will need to bloom the following spring.